-The Live View Page
+The Live View page

-The controls and layout of the Live View page may have been customized to meet specific installation requirements and user preferences.
-Consequently, some of the examples and functions featured here may differ from those displayed in your own Live View page.
-The following provides an overview of each available control.
+If the Axis product has been customized to meet specific requirements, not all the items described below will appear in the Live View page.
+The following provides an overview of each available button.

-Controls on the Live View Page
+Controls on the Live View page